javadude/javadude.com/content/posts/19980717-parseview/index.md

     *   JDK 1.1.x _or_ Java 2
     *   Swing with package names starting with `javax.swing`
         *   Included in Java2, or
-        *   Swing 1.1 or later from [http://java.sun.com/products/jfc](http://java.sun.com/products/jfc)
+        *   Swing 1.1 or later

     *   You need to compile the distributed files in [parseview1.2.zip](parseview1.2.zip) and place them in your CLASSPATH.
 Then follow the operating instructions at the end of this page.